MichaelZaugg/OpenSteamController-Continued/ReverseEngineering/Datasheets_Documentation/Cirque-1CA027/Ribbon-Cable-Pinout-to-Cirque-Board.md

 This is the pinout for the ribbon cable.
-Starting with the white dot as pin 0 going to pin 11 on the left.
+Starting with the white dot as pin 0 going to pin 11 from left to right.

 ![RightTrackPad](https://github.com/MichaelZaugg/OpenSteamController-Continued/assets/26980031/8011e839-85fa-49b8-87e3-3cf58929fd1b)